darktable-org/darktable/packaging/windows/README.md

             export CAMLIBS="/$MINGW_PREFIX/lib/libgphoto2/2.5.30/"
             export IOLIBS="/$MINGW_PREFIX/lib/libgphoto2_port/0.12.1/"
             ```
-        * If you do so, execute the following command to actviate those profile changes:
+        * If you do so, execute the following command to activate those profile changes:
             ```bash
             . .bash_profile
             ```